canonical/microceph/docs/reference/commands/disk.rst

 ``add``
 -------

-Adds a disk to the cluster, alongside optional devices for write-ahead logging and database management.
+Adds a new Ceph disk (OSD) to the cluster, alongside optional devices for write-ahead logging and database management.

+The command takes a parameter SPEC which is either a path to a block device such as /dev/sdb or a specification for one or more loop files.

+The specification for loop files is of the form "loop,<size>,<nr>"

+- size is a number with M, G, or T suffixes for megabytes, gigabytes, or terabytes.
+- nr is the number of file-backed loop OSDs to create.

+For instance, a spec of `loop,8G,3` will create 3 file-backed loop OSDs of 8GB each.

+While loop files provide a convenient way to quickly set up small test and development clusters, for production deployments it is **strongly** recommended to use dedicated block devices for safety and performance reasons.

 Usage:

 .. code-block:: none

-   microceph disk add <PATH> [flags]
+   microceph disk add <SPEC> [flags]

 Flags: